Stefan Schwartz: 2007–2015

 After finishing Being Human for Syfy, Stefan directed some episodes of the final season of House and worked in New York on White Collar.
 He then went back to Showtime for another episode of Dexter.

 In autumn 2012, he worked in Paris with Jean Reno on the series Jo, before travelling to Atlanta to shoot The Walking Dead.

 In early 2013, he directed the mid-season finale of ABC's hit show Revenge, then went back to work on the final season of Dexter.

 AMC then invited him to direct Low Winter Sun in Detroit before heading back to New York to shoot the season opener of White Collar.
-From there he went to Pittsburgh to direct Chloe Sevigny and James D'Arcy in Those Who Kill, and then to South Africa to shoot the first episode of the second season of Black Sails for Starz.
+From there he went to Pittsburgh to direct Chloë Sevigny and James D'Arcy in Those Who Kill, and then to South Africa to shoot the first episode of the second season of Black Sails for Starz.

 In 2014, he started the year in New York working on The Americans, then worked with Diane Kruger on The Bridge.
 He won the OFTA Award for Best Direction in a Drama Series for his work on The Walking Dead.

 In the summer of 2014, he completed an episode of the new Starz series Flesh and Bone, set in the world of ballet and written by Adam Rapp and Moira Walley-Beckett, followed by an episode of Power.